Chamber-Dashboard/chamber-dashboard-business-directory/readme.txt

 * Justin Ribeiro - business categories shortcode

 == Changelog ==
+= 3.1.3 =
+* Fixed the pagination links for the business directory shortcode
+* Fixed the repeating fields issue on the business edit page

 = 3.1.2 =
 * Option for default featured image for businesses added
 * Directories can now be sorted by alphabet